WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 Revulsion.
 &nbsp;

 Caxy looked back at the accused and scowled.
-He could not wipe away the stain of what he had seen from further soiling his conscience.
+He could not wipe away the stain of what he had seen from soiling his conscience.

 He felt dirty.